espterm/espterm-firmware/README.md

  - Static files stored in flash, in an (optionally compressed) RO filesystem
  - Pluggable using external cgi routines
  - Simple template engine for mixed c and html things
+ - Usable as an embedded library - should be easy to drop into your existing projects
+ - Includes websocket support

 The Bad (aka: what can be improved)
  - Not built for speediness, although it's reasonable fast.